Financial-Times/origami-build-tools/README.md

 ### `demo`

-Build demos found in the [demo config file](http://origami.ft.com/docs/component-spec/modules/#demo-config-file) into the `demos/` directory.
+Build demos found in the [demo config file](http://origami.ft.com/docs/component-spec/modules/#demo-config-file).

 Config:

-* local: `Boolean` Build local HTML, CSS and JS files, in addition to demo HTML for the build service.
+* dist: `Boolean` Builds demo HTML for the build service.
 Default: `false`
-* demoConfig: `String` The path to the demo config file.
-Default: `demos/src/config.json`
 * runServer: `Boolean` Whether you want to run a local server or not.
-If true, it also sets 'local' to true.
 Default: `false`
 * livereload: `Boolean` Will enable livereload on `runServer`.
 Default: `true`
 * demoFilter: `Array` List of files for OBT to build.
 If the array is empty or `undefined`, it will build all demos.
 This is something only used in the [build service](https://build.origami.ft.com).
 Default: `undefined`